shovon/hyperguard/README.md

   user = result.value;
 }

-// Simply defining `const str = result.value` will be a compile-time error;
+// Simply defining `const str = result.value` will result in a compile-time
-// type guards are used precisely for casting purposes
+// error; type guards are used for casting purposes
 ```

-## This is a valid tool

 ## Usage Guide